-: If the deck list provided by the player is valid, issue a Game Loss and tell the player to fix the deck according to the deck list.
+: If the decklist provided by the player is valid, issue a Game Loss and tell the player to fix the deck according to the decklist.
 Players play the next game without using their side decks.

-If there is no deck list, or if the deck list is invalid, issue a Match Loss to the player.
+If there is no decklist, or if the decklist is invalid, issue a Match Loss to the player.
 Then, remove any unusable cards or copies of cards included beyond the limit from the deck and tell the player to add cards into the deck until the number of cards in the deck is valid.
-If necessary, edit the deck list accordingly.
+If necessary, edit the decklist accordingly.
+(Example)

-- There are only 49 cards in a player's deck, but the deck list is valid and includes 50 cards. - A previous opponent's cards were found in a player's deck after the start of a new game.
-However, that player's deck list was valid.
+- There are only 40 conds in a - There are only 49 cards in a player's deck, but the decklist is valid and includes 50 cards. - A previous opponent's cards were found in a player's deck after the start of a new game.
+However, that player's decklist was valid.